 Ideas for what you are able to paint on candles.

-The need to paint a candle has been a happy experience.
-They turned out so lovely I sold quite a few.
-It can be small or large or skinny or fat.
-It's all in what you want to showcase.
-I personally like the big fat ones.
-More room to paint on.
+I love painting on candles they turn out so lovely.
+I sold quite a few.
+The candle can be small or large or skinny or fat, it's all in what you want to showcase.
+I personally like the big fat ones because there is more room to paint on.
 I have painted beach scenes which is great in front of a beveled edge mirror tile.
 You can also paint a design to match your candle on the mirror.
 The light from the lighted candle looks really great in front of the mirror.
-I have painted seashells with coral on candles.
-Grapevines with grapes in the vines with large grape leaves I even added a few rose buds.
+I have painted seashells with coral for a beach scene on candles.
+Grapevines with grapes in the vines with large grape leaves like the pictures of the ones I have with this article, I even added a few rose buds.
 I have also painted climbing rose vines around the candle with rose buds and rose leaves placed around.
 A friend wanted me to paint Elephants on one.
+At holiday times you can even do a theme of the particular holiday like poinsettia flowers on leaves.
+I painted poinsettia flowers on candles for my sister which look great I carried the theme onto a plate to set the candles on.
 There is no end to the designs that can be painted on candles.
 I really had fun painting on candles just like my other art projects.
-I could paint for hours, and time just slipped away.
+I can paint for hours, and time just slips away.
 Like always just have fun at what ever you do.

 Steps to a great looking hand painted candle.